-The Organization's funds, as presented on the balance sheet on page 13 reported a fund balance of \$5,136,813.
-All of the Organization's funds are in the general fund.
+The Organization's funds, as presented on the balance sheet on page 13 reported a fund balance of \$1,700,429.
+The Organization's funds are reported as special revenue funds representing the operations of the Organization.
 Due to the different basis of accounting, there is a difference between the amounts reported under the Organization's funds and the amounts reported as school wide.
-For the June 30, 2016 year end, the difference consists of capital assets, net pension liability, long-term debt, deferred inflows of resources, and deferred outflows of resources which are not reported in the Organization's funds.
+For the June 30, 2017 year end, the difference consists of capital assets, net pension asset, net pension liability, long-term debt, deferred inflows of resources, and deferred outflows of resources which are not reported in the Organization's funds.